simonmichael/hledger_site/src/ledger.md

 - fully documented future-proof data formats
 - a Haskell API.

+Compared to hledger, Ledger has

+- assisted lot tracking for investment transactions
+- a data format supporting embedded code (value expressions, python expressions..)
+- more speed with large files
+- a C++ API.

-Ledger's files can be read by hledger if you avoid tool-specific features, and vice versa.
+hledger can read Ledger's files, and vice versa, if you avoid using tool-specific syntax.

 ### Feature differences